martineckardt/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Describe your setting, players, activity and goals here.**\*\*

- The device will be disguised as a record album with a person on it that will be looking over you as you decide what your midnight snack is.
-As a person interacts with the fridge the device will give them the appropiate feedback.
+ The device will be disguised as a record album with a person on it that will be looking over you as you decide what your snack is.
+As a person interacts with food the device will give them the appropiate feedback.

 \*\***Include pictures of your storyboards here**\*\*

+Github was not allowing me to upload everything so I linked a public drive.

 https://drive.google.com/drive/folders/18_8quoBNvdQ0fDPjue6PiMu5NFbUbZ9t?ths=true

 \*\***Summarize feedback you got here.**\*\*

+People were unlcear of the devices purpose so I made some more storyboards with clearer images along side a video to make it clearer what was going on.

 ## Part B. Act out the Interaction